lazylibrarian/LazyLibrarian/ISSUE_TEMPLATE.md

 ### Relevant debug log with api keys and any passwords redacted

 Please note - usually a single line of log is not sufficient.
 The lines just before the error occurs can give useful context and greatly assist with debugging.

+### There is a built-in debug log creator on the logs page which makes it easy to provide this information